cmu-delphi/delphi-epidata/docs/api/twitter.md

 ## Overview
 {: .no_toc}

-Estimate of influenza activity based on analysis of language used in tweets.
+This endpoint reports estimates of influenza activity based on analysis of language used in tweets on Twitter.

 General topics not specific to any particular endpoint are discussed in the [API overview](README.md).
 Such topics include: